Pro Forma Invoice Meaning

 Step 1: Identify the proposed client for which the invoice is to be made.

-Step 2: Fill all relevant particulars as discussed above including price of goods/service on which both parties have agreed.
+Step 2: Fill all relevant particulars, as discussed above, including the price of goods/services on which both parties have agreed.

 Step 3: Mention details about particular goods/services to be supplied.